The signature deep green heart-shaped foliage with blistered texture and surprisingly easy care makes Anthurium luxurians popular among plant lovers.

-- Then, plant the stem in a potting mix and cover the pot with plastic to maintain moisture and humidity for growth.
+- Then, plant the stem in a potting mix and cover the pot with plastic.
+This help to maintain moisture and humidity for growth.

-- The cutting will develop roots and leaves within a few weeks under optimal growth requirements.
+- Under optimal growth requirements, the cutting will develop roots and leaves within a few weeks.

 - When the plants grow large enough to handle, transplant them into a large pot.

 You can propagate the cut stem or divided roots in a jar or glass with water.

 But take special care when propagating Anthurium luxurians through a water medium, as leaves or stems are more likely to rot.

 - Submerge the bottom of the stem cuttings and roots ( for root division) entirely in water.

 - However, do not let the leaves be underwater, as they will rot.